Aebondeus/ittds/README.md

 ## TODO:
 * Try to implement minute tracking for any day, week, month or year, not just the current one.
 * Add a features that help the app support gif animation and other sound formats
+* Try to make the application available for UNIX

 That's all for now.
 I'll be happy to have any comments regarding the code.